bearjaw/RBSRealmBrowser/README.md

 - iOS 9.0+
 - Swift 3.0 for any release after 0.1.4
 - Swift 4.0 for any release after 0.1.9
+- Swift 4.1 for any release after 0.2.2

 ## Installation